Our top priority is the safety and wellbeing of the people who access our services and our staff.

 We are seeing a greater interest in the use of technology and how it can enable people to develop a wide range of skills and keep connected.

-Access to resources/hardware will be explored within an individual’s care review and support planning to ensure people can participate in their online activities.
+Access to resources/hardware have been explored within an individual’s care review and support planning to ensure people can participate in their online activities.

 Our programme of virtual activities has now started and it is great to see so many people getting involved.

-We have now received all the outcomes for people wanting to access support in their homes or in the community and are now starting to co-ordinate this.
-We will be in contact with all individuals to discuss their programme and how we may be able to support people to reach their goals and aspirations.
+We have now received all the outcomes for people wanting to access support in their homes or in the community and this is now in place.

 Current Government guidance highlights that the number of people who can safely access day service buildings will be significantly reduced.
 This is to ensure the safety of people accessing the services and our staff.

-We are working closely with the Council’s Learning Disability Social Work Team to discuss services for those people who, as part of their individual care review, require a building based service.
+We worked closely with the Council’s Learning Disability Social Work team to discuss services for those people who, as part of their individual care review, required a building based service.

 Due to the variety of services on offer, each person who will be accessing a service will be receiving a personalised letter explaining what their new service looks like.
 The letter will also detail any requirements from them as well as highlighting any health and safety aspects.